 TABLE OF CONTENTS

-This article provides best practice ideas and options in solving commonly encountered localization challenges.
-It is not a substitute for Audio/Timed Text Style Guides.
+This article provides best practice ideas and options in solving commonly encountered text localization challenges.
+It is not a substitute for Timed Text Style Guides.
 Please always refer to the style guides for language/asset-specific requirements.
 If you have specific concerns or encounter an instance that requires further attention, please seek advice from your Netflix Representative.

 MUSIC, SONG TREAMENT

-- Dubbing, subtitling and captioning rights vary across (and even within) the various categories of music (original/commissioned, licensed, public domain).
+- Subtitling and captioning rights vary across (and even within) the various categories of music (original/commissioned, licensed, public domain).
 Please seek advice from your Netflix Representative.
-Please note: The lyrics of a song can be translated in any and all languages for subtitling and captioning (but not dubbing) purposes, provided that: (i) each translation is as literal as possible to the original lyrics, taking into account idiomatic differences in each territory; and (ii) each translation is created on a work-for-hire basis for the vendor (or, if that’s not possible, on the basis that each translator will assign all rights in the translated lyrics to the vendor).
+Please note: The lyrics of a song can be translated in any and all languages for subtitling and captioning purposes, provided that: (i) each translation is as literal as possible to the original lyrics, taking into account idiomatic differences in each territory; and (ii) each translation is created on a work-for-hire basis for the vendor (or, if that’s not possible, on the basis that each translator will assign all rights in the translated lyrics to the vendor).
 This is because in order to obtain the translation rights, the music publisher(s) who control those rights require ownership of the resulting translation and those rights back need to be able to be transferred back to the music publisher(s).

-- For SDH, please adhere to the English SDH Style Guide for all audible songs that do not interfere with dialogue regardless of plot-pertinence.
+- For SDH, please adhere to the English SDH Style Guide for all audible songs that do not interfere with dialogue regardless of plot pertinence.

 BRAND NAMES TREATMENT